Newspaper Page Text

 slowed up to avoid a collision.

-A chase was continued cut Mag
+A chase was continued out Mag

-nolia street. which is very rough
+nolia street, which is very rough

 ly paved at this point on to Chest

-nut street and from there t
+nut street, and from there to

 Greensferry avenue and on into